CEI-lab/ece3400-2018/docs/lab2.md

 * *Unit Test:* Check your circuitry before hooking it up to the Arduino.
 An amplifier can easily be tested by adding a DC voltage to the input.
 A filter should be tested by doing a frequency sweep with a signal generator.
 Once you know that it works, you can test your circuit further by hooking it up to your microphone and checking that the output has a range and a signal-to-noise ratio that works for the Arduino.

 * Next, hook up your circuit to the Arduino and try make it detect when you register the 660Hz signal.
-It is wise to put a ~300 Ω resistor in series with anything you connect to a pin, whether it is an input or an output.
+It is wise to put a ~300 Ω resistor in series with anything you connect to a pin, whether it is an input or an output.
 This way, if you have set something up incorrectly, it is less likely that you will burn out the pin or any connected components.

 * Be aware that during the competition, this circuit must work despite excessive background noise.
 Your performance will be penalized if you have to start the robot manually and you will get a late start on mapping the maze.
 Try to recreate this situation during the lab and check if your circuit is robust to audible noise!